wrightni/OSSP/readme.md

 * __-o | --output_dir__: Directory to write output files.
 * __-v | --verbose__: Display text output as algorithm progresses.
-* __-e | --extended\_output__: Option to include extra output to be written to disk.
-A .png of the classified image, a .csv of the results, and a .h5 containing the image segments will be written.
-The .h5 is used for training set creation.
-* __-s | --splits__: The number of times to split the input image for improved processing speed.
-This is rounded to the nearest square number. *Default = 1*.
-* __-p | --parallel__: The number of parallel processes to run (i.e. threads to create). *Default = 1*.
+* __-c | --stretch__: {'hist', 'pansh', 'none'}: Apply an image correction prior to classification.
+Pansharpening / orthorectification option requires PGC scripts. *Default = hist*.
+* __--pgc_script__: Path for the PGC imagery_utils folder if 'pansh' was chosen for the image correction.
 * __--training\_label__: The label of a custom training dataset.
 See advanced section for details. *Default = image\_type*.

 #### Notes:

-Example: ossp\_process.py input\_dir im\_type training\_dataset\_file -s 4 -p 2
+Example: ossp\_process.py input\_dir im\_type training\_dataset\_file -v

-This example will process all .tif and .jpg files in the input directory, using the training data found in training\_dataset\_file using two processors, and splitting the image into four sections
+This example will process all .tif and .jpg files in the input directory.

-In general, images should be divided into parts small enough to easily load into RAM.
-This depends strongly on the computer running these scripts.
-Segments should typically not exceed 1 or 2gb in size for best results.
-For ~10mb sRGB images subdivision is not required (use –s 1 as the optional argument).
-For a full multispectral WorldView scene, which may be 16gb or larger, 9 or 16 segments are typically needed.

-### preprocess.py

-This script reads in a raw image, stretches the pixel intensity values to the full 8-bit range, and subdivides the image into _s_ number of subimages.
-The output file is in hdf5 format, and is ready to be ready by segment.py.

-#### Positional Arguments
-* __input_dir__: Directory path of the input image
-* __filename__: Name of the image to be split
-* __image type__: {‘srgb’, ‘wv02_ms’, ‘pan'}: the type of imagery you are processing.
-  1. 'srgb': RGB imagery taken by a typical camera
-  2. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
-  3. 'pan': High resolution panchromatic imagery

-#### Optional Arguments
-* __--output_dir__: Directory path for output images.
-* __-s | --splits__: The number of times to split the input image for improved processing speed.
-This is rounded to the nearest square number. *Default = 9*.
-* __-v | --verbose__: Display text information and progress of the script.

 ### segment.py

-This script loads the output of preprocess.py, and segments the image using an edge detection followed by watershed segmentation.
+This script segments the image using an edge detection followed by watershed segmentation.

 #### Positional Arguments
 * __input_dir__: Directory path of the input image.